aspose-font/Aspose.Font-Documentation/java/font-converter/woff2-to-ttf/_index.md

 weight: 50
 url: /java/convert/woff2-to-ttf
 keywords: java woff2 to ttf converter, woff2 font converter java.
-description: To convert woff2 to ttf with Aspose is easy.
+description: To convert woff2 to ttf with Aspose for Java is easy.
 Use this documentation to see how exactly
 ---

 This page is aimed to show how to convert fonts from `Web Open Font Format 2` to `True Type` font using the Aspose.Font for Java